 - define the notion of tidy data; and use tidyr commands to:

 - separate one variable into the values of two variables;

 - unite the values of two variables into one variable;

 - gather values distributed over multiple columns into one variable;

 - spread the values of a variable over multiple columns.

 7.1.2 Varieties of tabular data

 In R, rectangular data is by far the most common shape of data and typically stored as data frames or tibbles (see Sections 1.5 and Chapter 5).
 Importantly, such tables are internally stored as lists of atomic vectors.
 This means that each column of a table is a vector (of a particular type) that contains the values of a variable.
-Thus, whereas every column must be of one (single) type, every row (aka. a “case” or “observation”) can contain the values of different variables and types.
+Thus, whereas every column must be of one (single, homogeneous) type, every row (aka. a “case” or “observation”) can contain the values of different (heterogeneous) variables and types.

-As we have seen in Section 3.1.1, the same data (e.g., the values of variables) can be organised in many different ways.
+As we have seen in Section 3.1.1, the same data (e.g., the values of a variable) can be organized in many different ways.
 Transforming the shape of data without changing any values is known as reshaping data, as opposed to reducing or enhancing data.
 In this chapter, we extend the notion of “reshaping data” to different forms of rectangular tables.
-As a starting point, consider the following bar plot, which shows the absolute number of TB cases documented by the World Health Organization in three countries (Afghanistan, Brazil, and China) in two years (1999 and 2000):
+As a starting point, consider the following bar plot, which shows the absolute number of TB cases documented by the World Health Organization for three countries (Afghanistan, Brazil, and China) in two years (1999 and 2000):

-Although the amount of data in this example is almost trivial, there are many possible ways to arrange the data in tabular form.
+Although the amount of data in this example is very small, there are many possible ways to arrange the data in tabular form.
 Perhaps the most straightforward way of representing this data in a table is the following:

 The figure and table directly correspond to each other.
 However, when trying to use ggplot2 for re-creating the figure from the data in